cuijiyao01/docker-k8s-training/sample-app/exercise_01_make_images_available.md

 ## Step 2: build and push the ads image

 The microservice is written in Java and uses maven as a build tool.
 You can find a simple Dockerfile already in the repository.
-Since it is not utilizing a Docker-Multi-Stage-Build, maven has to be executed before the docker-build.
+Since it is not utilizing a Docker-Multi-Stage-Build maven has to be executed before the docker-build.

 Push your image to the registry and remember to give it a unique name, e.g. `bulletinboard-ads-<participant-id>`.